shifengshierya/C-AME/README.md

    - Set the EPSG Code to define projection model:
      - The default value of EPSG: 3857.
    - Choose the fitting model for grouped centroids:
      - Three alternative models to choose from: Generalized Additive Model (GAM), Random Forests (RF), and K-Nearest Neighbors (K-NN).
-Meanwhile, we open up the number of trees(n_estimators; default value: 100)and randomness(random_state; default value: 42)in the Random Forests model, as well as the number of neighbors(n_neighbors; default value:5)  in K-NN for users to define according to the characteristics of their own data.
+Meanwhile, we open up the number of trees(n_estimators; default value: 100)and randomness(random_state; default value: 42)in RF, as well as the number of neighbors(n_neighbors; default value:5)  in K-NN for users to define according to the characteristics of their own data.
 5. **Run the Application**
    - Click on the "RUN" button to execute the application.